 These are not solutions to a bed bug infestation.
 But they can help protect you, especially from getting bed bug bites.

 If bed bugs manage to get in your home, you might not notice right away.
 Even when you get bit by a bed but it can sometimes take a full nine for bed bug bite symptoms to show up.
 Meanwhile, an infestation is quietly building in the background.
 This is why it helps to have an early warning system.

 You can use Climbup Interceptors for this.
-The intercepion method is good.
-I don't want to knock it at all.
+The interception method is good.
+I don’t want to knock it at all.
 But the thing to keep in mind is that it is a passive method.
-It relys on bed bugs trying to enter the bed.
+It relies on bed bugs trying to enter the bed.
 And it takes time to work.

 There is a new product on the market called the Bedbug Beacon that works a little differently.
 It emits CO2 to attract bed bugs and trap them.
 The manufacturer claims it works in minutes, actively drawing bed bugs out of hiding.
 This is a great tool to detect bed bugs before an infestation gets too big.
 It is reasonably priced at about 50 bucks.

 Protect yourself while traveling.